Aljotta – Easy does it

 - 1500ml water

-- When stock is almost complete, finely chop the onion and garlic in another pot in some olive oil.
+- While the stock is cooking but is almost complete, finely chop the onion and garlic.
+Place onion and garlic in another pot on the stove together with some olive oil.
 Once softened, add in tomato chunks.

 - Add the water from the fish stock into this pan.